 Since 1982 and in partnership with the United States Agency for International Development’s (USAID’s) American Schools and Hospitals Abroad (ASHA) program, CMC has enhanced the educational, research and charitable care aspects of the institution on more than 25 separate occasions, benefiting from over $11 million in construction and capital improvement grants.

-The Vellore CMC Foundation, working in collaboration with CMC leadership, has been awarded funding through USAID’s ASHA program resulting in CMC’s ability to introduce the following programs since the year 2000:
+The Vellore CMC Foundation, working in collaboration with CMC leadership, has been awarded funding through USAID’s ASHA program resulting in CMC’s ability to introduce the following programs since 1982: